SilentComics/Strip/README.md

 ## Code review needed
 Coding is the *learning by doing* side of the project for me.
 I'm by no means a WordPress developer and there are countless improvements to be made.

-Do you know how this theme can be improved?
+Do you know how to improve this theme?
 Please send your findings and suggestions over to hoa // @ // silent-comics.com

 ## How you can help
 Aside from doing a theme review, and if you like comics, there are ways you can [support this project ♥](http://silentcomics.com/subscribe/). *Thank you!*